tin-cat/emailqueue/README.md

 ##Changelog##

 * **Version 3.0.13**
   * Finally Emailqueue supports attachments!
-See the "Hints" section for a super-powerful idea with this.
+See the "Hints" section for an interesting idea with this.
-  * Super-powerful functionality to auto-embed any images in an HTML image as attachments, so the messages appear super fast on the user's screen (no additional images to download by the client) and some email clients might show the images straightaway, not asking the user to optionally download them.
+  * Super-powerful functionality to auto-embed all images in your messages as attachments, so they should appear really fast on the user's screen once received (no additional images to download by the client).
+Also, some email clients might show the images straightaway without asking the user to download them.
   * Much better documentation.
   * Some code cleanup.
 Still very naive code, tough.
   * Some visual improvements to the frontend, also including a new futuristic logo in all PNG glory, and a beautiful tiny favicon.